OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 ### Configuring the Domain

-Once all the domain slaves have a local copy of the keystore file deployed to them, the domain can be configured to reference these files.
+Once all the domain slaves have a local copy of the keystore file deployed to them, the domain profiles can be configured to reference these files.

 Selecting `Domain` from the `Standalone or domain server` field in the `Server Type Details` section indicates that the certificate is to be configured as part of a WildFly or JBoss EAP domain.